 Extensive combat training and experience is needed to develop the skills to succeed in the battleground of consumer markets.
 While this is the kind of learning that is essential for marketers, it takes many years to acquire.
 Even at leading FMCG (fast moving consumer goods) manufacturing and retailing firms, only a handful of battle-hardened veterans get to take the strategic decisions that shape the future of their brands and stores.

 Destiny© was developed in response to these questions.
 By replicating consumer behaviours, this highly advanced FMCG business simulator offers a holistic learning experience for marketers.
 Pitched against one another, participants learn to implement effective marketing and business strategies, and develop an understanding of what drives store choice and brand choice.
-They become proficient in the use of market knowledge and financial data for day-to-day business decisions, acquire improved understanding of supplier-retailer relationships, and refine their negotiation skills..
+They become proficient in the use of market knowledge and financial data for day-to-day business decisions, acquire a deeper understanding of supplier-retailer relationships, and refine their negotiation skills.

 Destiny© is aptly intertwined with the developer’s eGuide “Marketing Analytics: A Practitioner’s Guide to Marketing Analytics and Research Methods” to provide a holistic learning experience, that beautifully combines theory with practice.
 Participants learn practitioner’s tools and techniques, and get to use them in a competitive setting that resembles the real world.